pestphp/website/source/docs/guides/plugins.md

     ...
     "autoload": {
         "psr-4": {
-            "Pest\\PluginMyPlugin\\": "src/"
+            "YourGithubUsername\\PestPluginName\\": "src/"
         },
-        "files": ["src/Plugin.php"]
+        "files": ["src/Autoload.php"]
     },
     ...
 ```

 ## Tips & Tricks

-To access the current test case in your plugin, you can use `test()`.
+Inside functions, to access the current test case in your plugin, you can use the global function `test()`.

-`$this` is also available, as you would use it inside `function() {}` in your tests.

-## Testing and submitting your plugin

-It is possible to add tests to your plugin in the same way you would
-otherwise.
-Read the `README.MD` in the plugin template for more information.
+In traits, `$this` is also available to access the current test case.

 Next section: [Laravel Plugin →](/docs/plugins/laravel)